versionone/continuum-cli/README.md

-# Cloud Sidekick - Cato Client
+# Cloud Sidekick - Client Tools

 ## Description

-Cato Client is a command line toolset for accessing the Cato
+Cloud Sidekick Client is a command line toolset for accessing the Cloud Sidekick
 REST API.
 It also provides a Python SDK for programmatically interacting with the web service.